A secant line is a line drawn through two points on a curve.

 The Mean Value Theorem relates the slope of a secant line to the slope of a tangent line.

-The picture below shows why this makes sense.
+I won't give a proof here, but the picture below shows why this makes sense.
 I've drawn a secant line through the points and .
 The Mean Value Theorem says that somewhere in between a and b, there is a point c on the curve where the tangent line has the same slope as the secant line.

 Lines with the same slope are parallel.
 To find a point where the tangent line is parallel to the secant line, take the secant line and "slide" it (without changing its slope) until it's tangent to the curve.